Raktanchal: Marketing and release

-The web series's official trailer was launched on 24 May 2020 by MX Player on YouTube.
+The web series' official trailer was launched on 24 May 2020 by MX Player on YouTube.

 Reception

-The series received positive reviews from critics, who praised its performances.
-Ronak Kotecha, editor-in-chief of The Times of India gave three-and-a-half of five stating, "With powerful performances and bloody face-offs, Raktanchal has enough ammo to keep you engaged through all nine episodes."
+The series received positive reviews from critics, who praised its cast's performances.
+Ronak Kotecha, editor-in-chief of The Times of India, gave three-and-a-half of five stating, "With powerful performances and bloody face-offs, Raktanchal has enough ammo to keep you engaged through all nine episodes."

 Ruchi Kaushal of Hindustan Times said, "In this world where an eye for an eye has been making the whole world blind, stirring performances are the key.
 Kranti Prakash Jha plays his part well as a lanky gang leader and carries Raktanchal on his shoulder.
 His character reminded me of Jimmy Sheirgill's Rangbaaz Phirse for its IAS-aspirant- turned gangster story.
 While Jimmy's charm worked wonders in that show, Kranti also does justice to his role.
 Besides him, Vikram Kocchhar is one actor who brings a smile with his twisted portrayal of coal mafia."

 Scroll.in's chief editor Nandini Ramanath reviewed "The leads are well cast, with each playing to their strengths.".
 Prathyush Parasuraman writing for Film Companion gave a mixed review and said "there is a lot of violence.
 And to be honest, I am quite tired of it."

 In August 2020, Raktanchal crossed 100 million views on MX Player.
 In October 2020, Raktanchal was included in the list of Best series on MX Player, released by Indian Express.